wanmingz/ai_factor_barra/README.md

 - **Why does Ridge beat RandomForest here?** Limited non-linearity in linear style factors, small feature space, and regularization helping with multicollinearity among Size/Value/Momentum.
 - **Why are backtest returns so high?** Small universe, no costs, survivorship bias, and a favorable OOS window — I report them with caveats, not as live estimates.
 - **How would you productionize this?** Point-in-time data, walk-forward, neutralization, risk model integration, and realistic execution simulation.
-- **What's the AI factor and why isn't it built yet?** ML predictions z-scored and added as a 5th WLS factor to measure incremental premium and orthogonality to style factors.
-Requires walk-forward OOS predictions first — a single split would contaminate the factor return history.
+- **What's the AI factor?** Gemini scores investment themes; stock exposure is a weighted sum of theme scores from `themes.csv`, z-scored and embedded as a 5th WLS factor.
+Theme agent is built; `ai_factor.py` integration is next.
+- **How do you backtest LLM-based signals?** Point-in-time snapshots in `theme_scores/`, or a reproducible ETF-momentum baseline (`--mock`) for comparison against Gemini.

 ---